 2. Direct quotations always use quotation marks.

 There are two different types of quotations used in writing, direct and indirect quotations.
 Direct quotations are when the writer is telling exactly (word for word) what a person or character said.
 These statements are always enclosed with quotations.
 Indirect quotes are summaries or paraphrasing what a character or person said.
 These would not be in quotes unless the writer is quoting a specific word or phrase within the paraphrased, indirect quote.

 Willa Cather said, “Most of the basic material a writer works with is acquired before the age of fifteen.”
-You’ll notice this is a direct quotation that Cather said about writing, and one that inspires many a young writer!
+You’ll notice this is a direct quotation that Cather said about writing and one that inspires many young writers!
 Because she said it word for word, it’s enclosed entirely in quotation marks.

 3. Keep the punctuation inside.